What do I do if I get a cold or flu-like symptoms?

 You will find important information about vaccination against Covid-19 for students who are intending to come to LTU for exchange in autumn2021.

 What shall I do if I heve been away from Sweden or if I am going there for the first time?

 If you are a foreign citizen you have to have a covid-test that is negeative.
 And everybody who has been abroad should not have near contact with people for at least seven days, according to The Public Health Agency of Sweden (Read under headline Entering Sweden from abroad).
 Read more about travels on the same site.
 Read about vaccination below.

 International students should pay the tuition fee and apply for a residence permit to be prepared to participate in campus-based tuition this fall.
 International fee students should also prepare and pay for accommodation to secure accommodation.
 All provided that no new decision is made.

 Can international students who have paid a fee get it back?

-International students who have paid tuition fees for the fall semester 2020 but who, due to prevailing circumstances, wish to resign their place of education can receive it reimbursed.
-You can make an application for reimbursement to Luleå University of Technology.
+International students who have paid tuition fees for the spring semester 2021 but who, due to prevailing circumstances, wish to resign their place of education can receive it reimbursed.
+You can make an application for reimbursement to Luleå University of Technology before 19 Janúary 2021.
 Second-year students are also covered in cases where they do not want to continue their education during the fall term.

 I am studying at Luleå University of Technology and am worried about the spread of the coronavirus, Covid-19.
 What is the University doing?